csci5117s24/project-1-the-flask-fusion-force/README.md

 * You can leave comments and ratings if you click on the playlist while signed in
 * Comments and ratings left on a playlist will be viewable when a user refreshes the page
 * Possible error when signing in.
 Simply reload the home page and your account will be logged in again (has not occurred recently).
+* Need Spotify API Access so we used a dummy account for access, use the following account credentials: email: dummyspotify24@gmail.com, password: FlaskFusionForce24!

 ## Screenshots of Site